We're having some problems out there on the phones.

 My instincts carry this program in my life and have forever.

-But on Friday, I risk it all by when we go to the phones, let the untrained rank amateurs, lovable, untrained rank amateurs, uh, you discuss whatever you want.
+But on Friday, I risk it all by when we go to the phones, let the untrained rank amateurs, lovable, untrained rank amateurs, you discuss whatever you want.

-Uh didn't get a chance to respond to that because of the constraints of time.
+Didn't get a chance to respond to that because of the constraints of time.

-We were heading into what is known inside baseball wise as a hard break.
+We were heading into what is known inside baseball-wise as a hard break, meaning I can't miss it or else.

-Uh not helping the situation here.
+Just a flat-out moron, not helping the situation here.

-The point is we do not torture horses who lose races.
+The point is, we do not torture horses who lose races.

-We do not just because they lose, we don't sit around and then cording them off and right there on the track, bang bang, you're dead.
+We do not, just because they lose, we don't sit around and then cordon them off and right there on the track, bang, bang, you're dead, which is what Vic and his boys were doing.

-But that's totally unnecessary, and there's nobody in this country who understands it, wants to understand it, or can sympathize with it.
+And there's nobody in this country who understands it, wants to understand it, or can sympathize with it.

 As for the slaughterhouse, yeah, I've been to a slaughterhouse.